-The Duluth Airshow is scheduled for September 22-23, 2012 at the Duluth International Airport.
-The largest Airshow in Minnesota returns and will be featuring the Canadian Forces Snowbirds who will perform aerial stunts in jets that are only inches apart.
+The Duluth Airshow takes place over the Duluth International Airport.
+The largest Airshow in Minnesota returns often and features the Canadian Forces Snowbirds who will perform aerial stunts in jets that are only inches apart.

 Duluth, Minnesota and The Firelight Inn on Oregon Creek offer wonderful birding opportunities to include owls, warblers, and raptors right outside our windows along Oregon Creek.
 You can experience shorebirds, waterfowl and more birds in Duluth, MN at Hawk Ridge, Hartley Nature Center, the St. Louis River, along the North Shore, and on Park Point.

 We are happy to assist you with the latest on what is happening in Duluth while you are in town.
 Before your stay you may want to check out the latest clubs, comedy clubs, karoke bars, movies listings and times and more at www.twinportsnightlife.com.

 Duluth’s Skyline Parkway offers a birds-eye view of the harbor and the city.
 There are special observation points, trail heads and picnic areas along the way.
 At the northern end is Hawk Ridge, known for migratory bird watching.
 We have a great Skyline Parkway map at the Inn for you or for more details, visit www.superiorbyways.com.